Freedom Forum Institute > First Amendment Center > Seigenthaler-Sutherland Cup National First Amendment Moot Court Competition > Invitation to Compete

 Opening rounds will be conducted on the campus of The Catholic University of America in Washington, D.C. on Friday, March 22.
 The quarter-final and semi-final rounds, as well as the final round, will be held on Saturday, March 23, at the Freedom Forum Institute in downtown Washington, D.C.

 Intent-to-compete application materials and payment may be submitted beginning at 12:01 a.m.
 ET, on Monday, Sept.
 10 .
 The intent-to-compete process will close once the 24-team limit is reached, and under any circumstance will close no later than 11:59 p.m.
 ET, Monday, Oct.
-15. Payment must be made by credit card only at the time of application.
+15. Once your team’s application is submitted, payment must be made by credit card only.

 AFTER 24 TEAMS HAVE APPLIED, teams will be invited to submit CONDITIONAL APPLICATIONS, to be considered in order of submission if a spot opens as the Moot Court Board reviews applications from the initial 24-team field.
 PAYMENT IS NOT REQUIRED IN ADVANCE FOR CONDITIONAL APPLICATIONS.